Sean-Shmulevich/Sean-Shmulevich/README.md

   🎓 University of Pittsburgh</a>
   <br>
   <br>
-  💻 I love to learn and solve new problems while writing beautiful code and building awesome apps.
+  I love to learn and solve new problems while writing beautiful code and building apps that will help people and push humanity forward.
+I've never seen programming as work.
+For me programming is an amazing thing that enables me to apply my creativity in spectacular ways.
+Just like skateboarding sometimes I fall on my face but then I get back up and try 100 more times and its not always easy but nothing of value is.
+Every problem I solve aggregates allowing me to solve more problems and level up my skills while im hitting combos on my neovim editor, squashing all the bugs.
 </p>

 <hr>